Hospice Wairarapa Community Trust

 Hospice Wairarapa Board of Trustees

-• Lana Stockman - Board Chair
+• Quanita Kawana - Board Chair

 Quanita is a registered nurse currently studying to become a nurse practitioner and Justice of the Peace.
 She is a trustee at Kahungunu Ki Wairarapa and represents the Iwi as a Hospice Wairarapa Board of Trustees Board member.
 She is also chair of the Workforce Development and Equity Committee, formerly the Human Resource Committee at Hospice Wairarapa.
 Quanita’s passion is helping to provide equitable health outcomes for her community.